Careful, mustn’t fall.

 What’s this, double breakfasts?
 Now we’re talking good service!

 Tom leapt down and meandered indifferently around the living room furniture, zipping between legs of dining chairs to end up sitting next to the human’s feet in the kitchen doorway.
-There in the middle of his kitchen head bowed over a bowl of dry food and a bowl of water was a small scruff of fur.
+There in the middle of his kitchen, head bowed over a bowl of dry food was a small scruff of fur.
 It was a very dirty, thin scruff of fur.
 It was a very hungry skinny kitten.

 Well, you at least had the decency to not use MY bowls.